Esther Earl was diagnosed with cancer at the age of 12, and died in 2010 shortly after her 16th birthday.

-EARL: We've had the amazing privilege of getting drawn into those - that world, Harry Potter and Nerdfighteria.
+LORI EARL: We've had the amazing privilege of getting drawn into those - that world, Harry Potter and Nerdfighteria.
 I mean, we kept tabs on her.
 But, you know, she was making these friendships.
 She was feeling like she was doing something meaningful.
 She got involved with The Harry Potter Alliance, which is a nonprofit that empowers young people to social activism.
-You know, she got involved on that Project for Awesome, which is the day when the Nerdfighter community basically takes over YouTube with celebration of videos for her favorite charities.
+You know, she got involved on the Project for Awesome, which is the day when the Nerdfighter community basically takes over YouTube with celebration of videos for favorite charities.
 She was champion.

 YOUNG: Millions know about this.
 But for those don't, the Project for Awesome, their clarion call, DFTBA...